Macbucheron1/Devops-Template/README.md

 ![CI_UserApi](./images/CI_CD/CI_UserApi.png)

+#### Multiple OS support

-One of the feature of Github Actions is that it can run on multiple OS.
-So we are going to use 3 different os.
-Here is the result of 3 different OS jobs:
+One of the Goal of the CI pipeline is to make sure that the code is working on mutiple platform and OS.
+Therefore, we have added a job to run the CI pipeline on MacOS and Windows.
+Here is the result of the CI pipeline on MacOS and Windows:

 ![CI_UserApi_Windows](./images/CI_CD/FailedWindowsCI.png)

-The third job is failing because the Redis server is not available on Windows.
+The job failed on Windows because we are using Redis.
+Redis is not available on Windows !
-The second one as being stopped because of the error in the third job to economize resources.

 We have to remove the Windows job to have a successful run on all OS.
 Therefore our final CI pipeline is only running on MacOS and Linux.